 With a modern Qt-based user interface and a set of essential features, it is a nice option.

-vokoscreenNG also includes experimental Wayland support.
+vokoscreenNG also includes Wayland support but it may not be perfect.
 So, you can test it out if youβre curious.

 How to install?